 of meditation and mind-body health

-Our first results were published in the journal Frontiers in Human Neuroscience (full article) and have received press coverage in the Boston Globe, the Huffington Post, the Harvard Gazette, the Epoch Times, the Philippine Star, the French magazine Science&Vie, and others, and were featured as an NIH Research Spotlight.
+Our findings were published in the journal Frontiers in Human Neuroscience (full article) and have received press coverage in the Boston Globe, the Harvard Gazette, the French magazine Science&Vie, and others, and were featured as an NIH Research Spotlight.

 I also collaborated with David DeSteno and